MPh-py/MPh/docs/demonstrations.md

 ["Electrical Heating in a Busbar"][busbar] is an example model used in the tutorial in ["Introduction to Comsol Multiphysics"][intro] and explained there in great detail.
-The section "Getting the Maximum and Minimum Temperature" demonstrates how two obtain the two temperature extremes within the Comsol GUI.
+The section "Getting the Maximum and Minimum Temperature" demonstrates how to obtain the two temperature extremes within the Comsol GUI.

 The following Python code does the same thing programmatically: